 NEAT is a unique mentorship program designed to help new immigrants/ convention refugees gain hands-on “Canadian Work” experience in event planning, project management and social media marketing.
-NEAT mentorship program runs all year around and in the winter, it is called “Wintegration”.
+NEAT mentorship program runs all year round and, in the winter, it is called “Wintegration”.

 Newcomers are matched with Mentors for a period of 4-6 months approx. and work as a team to Explore Toronto — in person and now due to COVID-19, they can discover Toronto virtually.
-After getting to know Toronto and it’s neighbourhoods, NEAT groups plan and organize at least two free guided tours/ outdoor/ indoor activities — such as guided tours of various parts of the city, nature walks and hikes, a game of badminton in the park, scavenger hunt, Haunted Toronto Walks and in the winter — board game nights, winter hiking, snow sculpture competition, sledding, trip to ice-fest, Holiday lights, etc. These events/activities are open to public and specifically geared towards newcomers to Canada to help them get acquainted with Canada’s outdoor and social culture.
+After getting to know Toronto and its neighbourhoods, NEAT groups plan and organize at least two free guided tours/ outdoor/ indoor activities — such as guided tours of various parts of the city, nature walks and hikes, a sports game (e.g. badminton, cricket, etc.) in the park, scavenger hunt, Haunted Toronto tours and in the winter — board game nights, winter hiking, snow sculpture competition, sledding, trip to ice-fest, or Holiday lights and sights, etc. These events/activities are open to the public and specifically geared towards newcomers to Canada to help them get acquainted with Canada’s outdoor and social culture.
 The NEAT groups post and promote their events to the public using the meetup group (www.meetup.com/NEATwalks).
 By working together, NEAT volunteers, both mentors and newcomers get to practice their public speaking, working with small and large audiences, learning new skills (such as using the virtual platforms, or event planning steps, risk management and social media promotion and management, etc.).
 We match newcomers and mentors based on the geographical area but due to covid-19, this is not a must.
 During the speed-matching sessions, both mentors and newcomer volunteers will be able to meet with others and able to choose based on their interests, area or types of events, etc.

 All possible in-person activities/events are subject to COVID-19 restrictions and guidelines.